sfigg/commercialization-public/design/minimum/minimum-hardware-requirements-overview.md

 </tr>
 <tr class="odd">
 <td>Windows 10 for desktop editions (Home, Pro, Enterprise, and Education)</td>
 <td><p>An OS that is designed for performing traditional PC tasks that uses the desktop experience.
-This OS runs native Win32 apps, Universal Windows apps, and existing apps from the Windows Store.</p></td>
+This OS runs native Win32 apps, Universal Windows apps, and existing apps from the Microsoft Store.</p></td>
 </tr>
 <tr class="even">
 <td>Windows 10 Enterprise</td>